XavierAruba/XavierAruba/README.md

-- 👋 Hi, I’m @XavierAruba
+- 👋 Hi, I’m @XavierAruba.
-- 👀 I’m interested in building ERP's.
+- 👀 I’m interested in building ERP's and learning to code in general.
 - 🌱 I’m currently learning relational databases on freecodecamp.org
 - 💞️ I’m looking to collaborate on anything really.
 I've built ERP's using FileMaker for sign companies, outdoor advertising agencies and I'm currently working on one for my local gym.
 - 📫 How to reach me on here?